 Robert Wilcox does what is required in his role as the roguish hero reporter Scoop, but the role is so generically written that there isn’t much to do with it.
 Wilcox is perhaps best known for his role as the hero Copperhead in the sci-fi action serial Mysterious Doctor Satan (1940), and for his stormy, alcohol-drenched marriage with Diana Barrymore of the legendary Barrymore acting clan.

 Byron Foulger as Lang is one of the few of the characters who actually have some character apart from Savaard in this film, and Foulger holds his own well against his famous counterpart.
-He would later turn up in a number of sci-fi films and serials: The Man With Nine Lives (review), Flash Gordon Conquers the Universe (both 1940), Man Made Monster (1941), Superman and the Mole-Men (1951), Space Patrol (1952), and The Magnetic Monster (1953).
+He would later turn up in a number of sci-fi films and serials: The Man With Nine Lives (review), Flash Gordon Conquers the Universe (both 1940), Man Made Monster (1941, review), Superman and the Mole-Men (1951, review), Space Patrol (1952), and The Magnetic Monster (1953, review).

 Karloff is always pleasant to watch as a philantropic do-gooder, and seems to have an ability to subtly scale his sincerity and kindness up and down as the role requires, and this time it ranks somewhere in the middle, as he is quite prepared to nominally break the law (kill a man) for his research.
 This time he plays the evil Karloff with a smirk and a taunt, rather than with a scowl and a brood, which works wells.
 More perhaps than in any of his previous sci-fi horror films, Karloff is here the lone star of the film, and he carries the role well, as he has always been able to get by – by complementing his limited range with his immense charisma.
 And we all love that velvety, sophisticated voice and Karloff’s subtle lisp.